vbogaevsky/mandarin-api-rb/README.md

     return: 'https://www.your-page-to-return-user-to.com',
     callback: 'https:/www.your-endpoint-for-callbacks.com'
   },
+  custom_values: [
-  visible: { a: 'This value will be visible during payment process on Mandarin page' },
+    { name: 'A name for value', value: 'This value will be visible during payment process on Mandarin page and return in callback' }, { name: 'Another value name', value: 'another value' }
-  invisible: { some_additional_id: 12} # this value won't be visible and will be returned in callback }
+  ]
+}
 ```
 `#charge` will return a hash.